Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures: The quantum Langevin equations of motion and the steady state

 In the right panel of Fig.~\ref{Fig:Correlations_vs_T} we plot the on-site correlations $\average{x_1^2}$ and $\average{p_1^2}$, as well as next-neighbor correlations $|\average{x_1x_2}|$ and $\average{p_1p_2}$, as a function of the distance between next-neighbors in the chain $r_{21}$.
 While on-site correlations remain relatively less affected by increasing the distance, the inter-oscillator correlations disappear quickly, and thus the scenario (b) converges into scenario (a) at the large $r_{ij}$ limit.
 Again, similar behaviour is seen for other elements of the covariance matrix.

-The inter-oscillator correlations that we see here are a main difference between scenario (b) and scenario (a).
+While the inter-oscillator correlations that we see here are the main difference between scenario (b) and scenario (a) they are not the only one.
+The common bath can in general have two kinds of impacts.
+Let us denote with $\sigma_{i}^{(\rm \alpha)}(T)$ the local covariance matrix of the $i$th probe oscillator in scenario $\alpha \in \{\rm a,b\}$.
+The two differences are the followings: (i) In general we do not have $\sigma_i^{(\rm a)} = \sigma_i^{(\rm b)}$ (i.e., at the level of individual oscillators the two scenarios may look different), and (ii) In the common bath scenario (b) inter-oscillator correlations exist, i.e., $\Gamma^{(b)}(T)\neq \oplus_i \sigma_i^{(\rm b)}(T) $ while in contrast we have $\Gamma^{(a)}(T) = \oplus_i \sigma_i^{(\rm a)}(T) $ for the independent baths scenario.
+A way to confirm that the correlations are responsible for enhanced thermometry precision is to consider a third covariance matrix, that is $\Gamma^{(\rm b, uncorr)}(T) \coloneqq \oplus_i \sigma_i^{(\rm b)}(T) $ i.e., the covariance matrix of the common-bath scenario without all the correlations.
+In Fig.~\ref{fig:corr_uncorr} we look at the quantum Fisher information, and the relative error for this covariance matrix and compare it with the scenarios (a) and (b).
+We can see that, indeed, without the correlations $\Gamma^{(\rm b, uncorr)}(T)$ performs even worse than the independent baths scenario (a).
+Thus, one can conclude that the correlations are responsible for the enhancement in precision.
 We emphasise that these kind of bath-induced correlations might be but are not necessarily quantum correlations.
-In fact, for our specific model and the parameters that we considered, no entanglement as measured by the entanglement negativity for any arbitrary bipartition is present, while the mutual information is always non-zero, showing that the enhancement in thermometric precision is due to classical correlations among probes~\citep{weedbrook2012gaussian}.
+In fact, for our specific model and the parameters that we considered, no entanglement as measured by the entanglement negativity for any arbitrary bipartition is present, while the mutual information is always non-zero, showing that the enhancement in thermometric precision is due to classical correlations among probes~\cite{weedbrook2012gaussian}\footnote{Despite discord being only non-vanishing for product Gaussian states~\cite{PhysRevA.87.012119}, It would be interesting to check the behaviour its in our setting, however, in our specific problem discord is not directly calculable, as it requires an optimisation problem \cite{PhysRevLett.105.020503,adesso2011gaussian}.}.